DasunSenana/MATLAB-Figure-Creation---Soil-Depth-constituents/README.md

 This text file contains a MATLAB script.
-Paste it into the MATLAB command window and press Enter. rwbg.png is an example figure for our pursuit.
+Paste it into the MATLAB command window and press Enter. rwbg.png is an example figure for your pursuit.
-Soil depth constituents require conversion into percentages and alter values in the script accordingly.
+Soil depth constituents require conversion into percentages and alteration of values in the script accordingly.